MRezaNasirloo/Slick/docs/SlickPresenterUni.md

     Observable<PartialViewState<ViewStateActivity>>	viewStateStream = merge(like, loadComments);
     //Key method, This will join each upcoming PartialViewState into a new ViewStateActivity reduce(initialState, viewStateStream).subscribe(this);//<--- Don't forget to call subscribe(this) !!!
+    //Or use this version of the method which takes care of this
+    // subscribe(initialState, viewStateStream);

     }
 }